There wasn’t even a scream.

 “Go!” he snarled at Keisha, and twisted round to stare into the side mirror, looking behind them.
 He bared white teeth, growling much like Peach herself.
 Peach reached for his gun on the floor, and he put one foot on it to keep it down there, not even watching her that closely.
 He glared at the side-mirror and snarled, “Fahhh!
 Those zertva aborta fucking mothers!”
 He broke into some other language, cussing thoroughly and comprehensively in a language that rolled and slurred.
 When Peach struggled to bite him again, he increased the pressure of the nelson on her neck until she squealed in pain.

-“Stop, or the truck stops,” Keisha said in that same cool, quiet tone that cut straight through the racket of the truck.
+“Stop, or the truck stops,” Keisha said in her Captain’s voice that cut straight through the racket of the truck.